ucpu/qasmint/README.md

 *condcall* [function] - if value in `z` evaluates true, push next instruction pointer onto call stack and jump to first instruction in the function [function], otherwise do nothing.

-*return* - retrieves instruction pointer from call stack and jumps to it.
+*return* - pops instruction pointer from call stack and jumps to it.

-*condreturn* - if value in `z` evaluates true, retrieve instruction pointer from call stack and jump to it, otherwise do nothing.
+*condreturn* - if value in `z` evaluates true, pop instruction pointer from call stack and jump to it, otherwise do nothing.

 Function calls do not store any other registers in the stack - the function itself is responsible for not corrupting the state of the calling function.
-The convention is that private registers may be freely overridden by a function call whereas public registers should always be preserved.
+The convention is that implicit registers may be freely changed whereas explicit registers should always be restored to original values before returning from function.
-It is best to use public registers for passing arguments and returning values.
+It is best to use explicit registers for passing arguments and returning values.

 ## Input and output